 Coordinating the internal organization often consumes more of the manager’s time than working with the external partner.
 The alliance manager has, in general, no hierarchical connections with his teammates.
 To get things done the he/she needs to gain buy-in from colleagues and alliance counterparts by persuasion and by winning them for the sake of alliance.

-An alliance manager will also need to be able to gain a clear overview of the alliance, over what is happening at the partner and what is happening within the own organization.
+An alliance manager will also need to be able to gain a clear overview of the alliance.
+They need to be aware of what is happening at the partner and what is happening within the own organization.
 The alliance manager will need to analyze the continuously changing information and suggest and implement adjustments for the alliance where needed.

 In many ways, alliance management is all-round business management.
 Many aspects of a business are involved in the coordinating of alliances.
 On the one hand, the alliance manager needs to have an understanding of financials, business, development, and sales to orchestrate the alliance.
-At the same time, the alliance manager needs to be able to think outside the box and identify new opportunities in the relationship in order to continuously develop, fine tune, and evolve the alliance.
+At the same time, the alliance manager needs to be able to think outside the box.
+They need to identify new opportunities in the relationship in order to continuously develop, fine tune, and evolve the alliance.

-Is an alliance manager a jack of all trades?
-He/she is certainly a versatile person.
-Most often we see that they are seasoned professionals who have worked in several areas of business before assuming the alliance management role.
-This brings along the maturity required to be able to work with stakeholders through all layers of the organization, to run the business aspects of an alliance and to be able to influence without authority.
+Is alliance management a jack of all trades?
+An alliance professional certainly is a versatile person.
+Most often we see that they are seasoned professionals, who have worked in several areas of business before, assuming the alliance management role.
+This brings along the maturity required to be able to work with stakeholders through all layers of the organization.
+They are able to run the business aspects of an alliance and to influence without authority.

 Given the broad spectrum of alliance relationships, it might be difficult to come up with one single definition for the role of alliance manager.
 You could describe the role in general as “a person who coordinates the alliance relationship between two or more companies”.
-In the light of what I described above, that might be a bit too general as it does not reflect the full breadth of an alliance manager’s responsibilities.
+In the light of what I described above, that might be a bit too general.
+It does not reflect the full breadth of an alliance manager’s responsibilities.
 Next time you meet with an alliance person, ask them what their role entails.
-It will be a great way to get to know each other better and it will create clarity at the same time.
+It will be a great way to get to know each other better.
+And it will create clarity at the same time.
 After all, clarity precedes mastery!

 - The skills of an Alliance Manager